-Indeed, it was when I was traveling in Paris that I truly came to understand the universality of homelessness.
+Indeed, it was when I was traveling to Paris that I truly came to understand the universality of homelessness.
 It was while visiting Paris that I heard the most powerful thing a homeless person has ever said to me – and I didn’t even really understand the statement because I don’t speak French.

 The Most Powerful Thing a Homeless Person Said to Me

 While strolling around Paris, I came upon a mother and her three daughters.
 They lacked a home and were sitting together on a mattress, obviously enjoying their time with one another.
 They weren’t “panhandling.”
 I think if I hadn’t seen them on the mattress, I would not have concluded they were homeless.

 Despite lacking a roof over their heads, there was not a cloud of sadness hanging over the mother and her children.
 I asked them if I would take a photo of them.
 As I mentioned, there was a language barrier because I don’t speak French and they didn’t speak English.
 Nonetheless, with a few gestures, they understood that I wanted to take a picture of them.
 They happily agreed.